-Have any other specialists (physicians, audiologists, psychologists, special education teachers, etc.) seen the child?
+Have any other specialists (occupational/physical therapists, physicians, audiologists, psychologists, special education teachers, etc.) seen the child?
 If yes, indicate the type of specialist, when the child was seen, and the specialist's conclusions or suggestions.

 Are there any speech, language, or hearing problems in your family?
 If yes, please describe.